lianasianturi/airflow_in_docker/README.md

 6. Turn on DAG **bikeshare_etl** and trigger the task instance
 7. Your can see raw data stored in GCS while the external table stored in Bigquery dataset **biglake** table **bikeshare**

-For Task 5: Data Analysis,
-> I use my external table as source table.
-I also add an Airflow task instance to create a datamart table in Bigquery, but only to answer two questions because I didn't find any key to join result between each question.
-Hence, I attach my answer in SQL file `dags/bikeshare_analysis.sql`

 ### Project Structure
 ```
 ├── dags/